Trump's pick for national intelligence director, John Ratcliffe, is withdrawing

-President Donald Trump tweeted Friday that Texas Congressman John Ratcliffe has decided to stay in Congress, instead of going through the process to try and become the country's national intelligence director.
+President Donald Trump said Friday that his pick for national intelligence director, Republican Rep. John Ratcliffe, has decided to withdraw from the running, citing unfair media coverage.

+In a tweet Friday, Trump said the Texas congressman had decided to stay in Congress.

-The move comes just five days after Trump announced that Dan Coats would be resigning from the post after a turbulent two years.
-The president announced Ratcliffe was his pick to take over.
+The development comes just five days after Trump announced that Dan Coats would be resigning from the post after a turbulent two years.

 Democrats had criticized Trump's selection of the Texas Republican, noting his lack of experience compared to those who have previously held the office.
 They say Ratcliffe, a vocal skeptic of former special counsel Robert Mueller's investigation, has shown himself too partisan for a position that is designed to objectively oversee the nation's intelligence agencies

-The president tweeted that Ratcliffe has been "treated very unfairly" by the media and he "explained to John how miserable it would be for him and his family to deal with these people," therefore Ratcliffe has decided to stay in Congress.
+The president tweeted Friday that Ratcliffe has been "treated very unfairly" by the media and he "explained to John how miserable it would be for him and his family to deal with these people."

 Trump said he would be announcing his next nomination "shortly."